kyma-project/test-infra/development/test-log-collector/README.md

 ## Overview

 The purpose of the Test Log Collector is to gather logs from the testing pods and to send them to the appropriate slack channels.
-It is intended to be run after the Octopus ClusterTestSuite, as it uses pods labels created by Octopus.
+It is intended to be run after the Octopus ClusterTestSuite, as it uses pods labels from Octopus.
+Test Log Collector will send logs only from the newest, finalised ClusterTestSuite.

 ## Requirements